"There should be no rules in the bedroom or kitchen. The exception is curing meats. The rules for this process are rigid."

 - 7 tsp smoked paprika

-- as needed Worcestershire sauce — Just enough to slightly moisten so the rub will hold better
+- as needed Worcestershire sauce — Just enough to slightly moisten the roast(s) to give the rub something to hold on to.

 Ingredients